 Just as I miss the mother I once had.

 That afternoon, I looked around at the younger oaks in our yard, wondering how many in our wooded landscape were descendants of this once fine tree.

 My final visit with Mom

 Shortly after we arrived, my sister-in-law and my niece joined us.
-We alternately chatted with each other or attended to my mom.
-We were surprised when my sister’s son and daughter, and her two sons also arrived to see Mom.
+We chatted with each other or attended to my mom.
+Then my sister’s son and daughter and her two sons also arrived to see Mom.

-The morning flew past with chatter and the loving chaos my family so often experienced in earlier days.
-I could only imagine — I definitely hoped — that the chorus of happy voices might reach a part of my mother’s brain that remembered those days too.
+The morning flew past with the loving chaos my family so often experienced in earlier days.
+I hoped the chorus of happy voices might reach a part of my mother’s brain that remembered those days too.

 Hope in grief

 I had intended to bring along a picture of my mother so that my friend Kathy could see my mother as she had been, rather than the shell she had become.
 But I forgot.

 The following week, as Kathy and I exited the gym locker room together, she asked me to keep her posted on my mom’s condition.
 I told her I would.